 In August 2022, our Board of Directors approved a strategic restructuring program (the "2022 Restructuring Plan") to streamline the Company's operations in order to support the Company's investment in critical growth areas.
 The 2022 Restructuring Plan is expected to include, among other things, a workforce reduction of approximately 10% of our employees.
-In connection with the 2022 Restructuring Plan, we expect to incur pre-tax charges of approximately \$1.0 million, primarily for severance and related costs.
-All such charges are expected to be expensed in the second half of 2022, and all of those charges are expected to be in cash.
-The Plan is expected to be substantially completed in 2022.
+In connection with the 2022 Restructuring Plan, during the three and nine months ended September 30, 2022, we recorded expenses of \$884, all for one-time employee termination benefits.
+We expect to incur approximately \$366 of additional severance charges in the fourth quarter of 2022, all of which will be recorded under the EE&T segment.
+The 2022 Restructuring Plan is expected to be substantially completed in 2022.
 Based on the current profile and trends of the EE&T and M&T segments, including how their sales cycles, deployment cycles, and margins have continuously trended to be more similar, we have decided to merge the two segments together.
 Going forward we will have a single horizontal structure with mostly cross-company functions that run product development, marketing, sales, and professional services.
+We will report our financial results on a consolidated basis as a single reporting segment starting in the fourth quarter of 2022.
+See Note 18, Restructuring Activities, for further information.

-Reflected below is a summary of reportable segment revenue and reportable segment gross profit for the three and six months ended June 30, 2022 and 2021.
+Reflected below is a summary of reportable segment revenue and reportable segment gross profit for the three and nine months ended September 30, 2022 and 2021.

-] Three Month s Ende ed June 30, Six Months l June 30,

-2022 2021 2022 2021

-(in thousands)

-Revenue

-Enterprise, Education & Technology \$ 30,403 \$ 30,237 \$ 60,130 \$ 5 7,555

-Media & Telecom 11,575 11,366 23,564 2 1,761

-Total Revenue \$ 41,978 \$ 41,603 \$ 83,694 \$ 7 9,316

-Gross Profit

-Enterprise, Education & Technology 20,701 21,151 41,467 3 9,900

-Media & Telecom 5,988 4,830 11,493 : 8,213

-Total Gross Profit \$ 26,689 \$ 25,981 \$ 52,960 \$ 4 8,113
+TI Three Months Ended September 30, Nine Months E nded September 30, 2022 2021 2022 2021 Revenue Enterprise, Education & Technology \$ 30,056 \$ 30,410 \$ 90,186 \$ 87,966 Media & Telecom 10,995 12,574 34,559 34,334 Total Revenue \$ 41,051 \$ 42,984 \$ 124,745 \$ 122,300 Gross Profit Enterprise, Education & Technology 21,218 22,157 62,685 62,057 Media & Telecom 5,157 5,660 16,649 13,872 Total Gross Profit \$ 26,375 \$ 27,817 \$ 79,334 \$ 75,929

-We employ a land and expand strategy in which our customers increase their usage of our offerings and/or purchase additional offerings over time.
-Our performance in expanding within our existing customer base is reflected by our Net Dollar Retention Rate (as defined below).
-For the three months ended June 30, 2022 and 2021, our Net Dollar Retention Rate was 100% and 121%, respectively.
-We grew our average annualized recurring revenue, or ARR, per customer by 6% in the three months ended June 30, 2022, compared to the three months ended June 30, 2021, which reflects our ability to land new customers with higher spending levels and increase revenue from our existing customers.
+We employ a land and expand strategy with the aim of having our customers increase their usage of our offerings and/or purchase additional offerings over time.
+For the three months ended September 30, 2021, our performance in expanding within our existing customer base was reflected by a Net Dollar Retention Rate (as defined below) of 117%.
+For the three months ended September 30, 2022, our Net Dollar Retention Rate was 96%, partially due to the impact of one major customer reducing part of their business with us in the fourth quarter of 2021.
+This customer has since renewed various existing projects with us and has partnered with us on new projects.
+The Net Dollar Retention Rate metric also reflects the impact of the currency headwinds that occurred during the quarter.
+Our average annualized recurring revenue, or ARR, per customer decreased by 1% in the three months ended September 30, 2022, compared to the three months ended September 30, 2021.